Manishearth/ChatExchange/README.md

 [![Travis CI build status for master](https://travis-ci.org/Manishearth/ChatExchange.svg?branch=master)](https://travis-ci.org/Manishearth/ChatExchange)

-A Python API for talking to Stack Exchange chat.
+A Python 3 API for talking to Stack Exchange chat.

 ## Dependencies

- - BeautifulSoup (`sudo apt-get install python-beautifulsoup`)
+ - BeautifulSoup (`sudo apt-get install python3-beautifulsoup`)
- - Requests (`pip install requests`).
+ - Requests (`pip3 install requests`).
 Usually there by default.
-Please upgrade it with `pip install requests --upgrade`
+Please upgrade it with `pip3 install requests --upgrade`
-   *Note that Ubuntu comes with an old version of `pip` that is not compatible any more with the latest version of `requests`.
-It will be broken after you installed `requests`, except if you update it before (or afterwards) with `easy_install pip`.*
+   *Note that Ubuntu comes with an old version of `pip3` that is not compatible any more with the latest version of `requests`.
+It will be broken after you installed `requests`, except if you update it before (or afterwards) with `easy_install pip3` or `pip3 install --upgrade pip` (that one works only before).*
- - python-websockets for the experimental websocket listener (`pip install websocket-client`).
+ - python-websockets for the experimental websocket listener (`pip3 install websocket-client`).
 This module is optional, without it `initSocket()` from SEChatBrowser will not work

 ## Shortcuts